Cuyamaca Rancho State Park

 Park amenities include trails for hiking, horseback riding, and mountain biking, as well as campgrounds for family, group, equestrian, and primitive trail camping; and an exhibit at a former gold mine, the Stonewall Mine.

-Wildlife in the area includes mountain lions, which have been known to attack humans, and park literature emphasizes avoiding encounters with them.
-Numerous other species of mammals, birds, reptiles, and amphibians are known to reside within the park.
+For fauna, nearly 20–25 mammalian species call the park home, in addition to over 140 species of resident and migratory birds, sixteen species of reptile, five amphibian, three fish and over 700 species of various arthropods, butterflies, spiders and other invertebrates have been found to inhabit the park.

-The park was closed for several months due to massive damage incurred in the 2003 Cedar Fire.
+The park was closed for several months due to massive fire damage incurred during the 2003 Cedar Fire.
 Although much of the forest was burned, the park has since been reopened.
-Native plants attuned to the fire ecology are re-growing and returning.
+Native plants are, mostly, evolutionarily attuned to seasonal drought and fire ecology, and have since re-established in most areas; the large amount of ash, blackened wood and burnt plant matter greatly stimulates dormant seeds and undamaged saplings to sprout vigorously, as well as triggering a flush of growth from various bulbs and rhizomes lying hidden beneath the surface of the ground.

 Geology

 Cuyamaca Rancho State Park is located in the Peninsular Range, which extends from the San Jacinto Mountains north of the park, southward to the tip of Baja California.
 At the western edge of the most seismically active area in North America, the range is a great uplifted plateau, cut off from the Colorado Desert to the east by the Elsinore Fault Zone, where vertical movement over the last two million years has amounted to thousands of feet of tectonic uplift.

 Metamorphosed sediments such as schist, gneiss, and quartzite are abundant in the Cuyamacas, particularly in the Stonewall Mine area.
 Most of the rocks now seen in the park are plutonic: either the granodiorite comprising Stonewall Peak, or the gabbro comprising Cuyamaca Peak.
 As these bedrocks weather, they become the parent material of the coarse, acidic, red soil found throughout the area.
 Gabbro weathers to a darker red soil than granodiorite or other quartz-rich rock.

 Gold is a natural element that appears around granite formations because gold forms during cooling and solidification of igneous rock.
 Gold commonly occurs in association with quartz, either as pure gold or as an ore.
 In the Cuyamaca area, gold is associated with the metasediment called Julian Schist.
 At mines in this area, including the Stonewall, veins of gold were followed into the bedrock and the surrounding ore was excavated.
 Most streams in the park have small amounts of gold, since it is constantly being removed from the quartz exposures by weathering.